 Organizations with multiple workplace mentoring programs may prefer to put an admin in charge of the pairing process.
 Together’s software is built to simplify managing many different mentoring programs and participants.
 From the dashboard, the admin simply selects the mentoring program they need.
 Then there are two options:

 - Auto-matching - The software cultivates possible pairings using an algorithm for the admin to review.

 - Manually matching - Admins can go through each registrant’s details and manually pair mentees and mentors together.

 An administrative-lead pairing is often the best way to create successful matches in executive mentoring programs.
 With Together, the admin can maintain control over the pairing process.

 Using mentoring software’s algorithm still allows admins to alter the criteria for matching until they are satisfied with the results.
 The algorithm used in our mentoring software can be adjusted and changed by setting different priorities for your mentoring program.
 By altering these priorities, Together can quickly create possible mentor-mentee matches.

 Final approval can still be given to admins before the pairing is confirmed.
 This allows for discussion between admins, which can be a valuable feedback tool for the pairing process.
 Together also enables you to send a notification to mentors to see if they are interested and have the capacity for a mentorship.
 In this way, everyone can be on-board before the mentorship match is made.

 Even before you begin making the matches, there are some things you can do to help improve the pairing process and enable successful matches in your workplace mentoring program.
 These include:

-Be realistic - remember that there is no easy way to make a successful match.
-In some cases, you’ll have to use your best judgement, whether pairing mentors and mentees manually or relying on Together’s matching algorithm.
+Keep in mind that there is no ultimate answer for making a successful match.
+Sometimes, you’ll have to use your best judgement whether you are paring mentors and mentees manually or using Together’s algorithm.